woravich-k/server/README.md

 - practicals of UCL, CEGEG077: Web and Mobile GIS - Apps and Programming, 2017/2018
   - for general uses of JavaScript, such as AJAX, requesting POST and GET

+## Database Table
+There are three tables used in this system.
+The SQL statements creating these tables are uploaded to this repository

+  - question: a table of questions
+  field: id (primary key) (number)
+         question, choice1, choice2, choice3, choice4 (text) - store question and choices
+         qurl, choice1url, choice2url, choice3url, choice4url (text) (optional) - image URLs of the additional information of question and choices answer (text) - the correct answer as "choice1", "choice2", "choice3", "choice4"
+         fullanswer (text) - the full answer of the correct choice geom (unique) (geometry) - the GCS WGS 1984(espg:4326) coordinates

+  - account_web: a table of users' accounts
+  filed: id (primary key) (number)
+         username (text) - the username of the account password (text) - the password of the account

+    - user_ans: a table of history answers of all accounts
+  filed: id (primary key) (number)
+         accountid (unique) (number) - id of the account that anwser the question questionid (number) - id of the question that is anwsered by the account userans (text) - the user's answer
+         truefalse (boolean) - indicate correct or incorrect answer

+## Overview functions